 79:51 SCRUM FOUR Pancakes.
 Rob Evans complains to the touch judge that Atonio is twisting in.

 80:03 ‘Le Docteur’ returns – again, seemingly from nowhere – and starts talking to Wayne Barnes and pointing to his head.
 Irritatingly, we can’t hear what they’re saying because the commentators are talking all over them but Barnes eventually manages to get a word in edgeways between Eddie Butler and Brian Moore.
 ‘You as a doctor are saying you want to take him off for a head assessment,’ he says.
 ‘Do you think he needs a head assessment?’
 The doctor says yes, although in a manner and with an expression that’s less than convincing.
 Put it this way, if I was in this guy’s surgery and he told me I had six months to live, I’d be looking for a second opinion.

 80:03 Time is now standing still.
-Slimani – who has muscles in places where I don’t even have places – is already on and Atonio is walking away grimacing slightly and – bizarrely – holding his stomach.
-He disappears down the tunnel alone and unaided with no medic anywhere to be seen.
+Slimani – who has a neck like an anchor chain and muscles in places where I don’t even have places – is already on and Atonio is walking away grimacing slightly and – bizarrely – holding his stomach.
+He disappears down the tunnel alone with no medic anywhere to be seen.
 Perhaps the French encourage their players to do their own HIAs.
 Brian Moore is now in his absolute element given his three favourite rants are being served to him on a silver salver; namely, the arcane complexities of scrummaging, naked cynicism and the French.
 The packs reassemble and it’s Eddie Butler’s turn to describe this as ‘the final play of the game.’

 80:11 SCRUM FIVE The forwards lock horns, the French exert some pressure, Camille Chat pops out but finally we’re playing.